MindTheSystem/mindthesystem/src/pages/index.md

-          Through years of practical experience, we have broken down the approach to complex problems into 4 systems, and have developed tools to address each.
+          Through years of practical experience, we have broken down the approach to complex problems into 4 systems:

           *   System 1: Future Operating Environment.
 What would our reality